 Description of the CHRHS English Department

 Housed in the Humanities Wing, the English Department is led by a teaching chairperson and consists of eight full-time teachers.
-All have diverse backgrounds; five hold Master's Degrees, one holds both a Master’s and Certificate of Advanced Studies Degree, and two are National Board Certified; and most are actively involved in extra-curricular activities, coaching, and/or committee work.
+All have diverse backgrounds: five hold Master's Degrees, one holds both a Master’s and Certificate of Advanced Studies Degree, three are National Board Certified, and most are actively involved in extra-curricular activities, coaching, and/or committee work.
 Dedicated and involved, the department is charged with the responsibility of teaching every student for four years.

-Students are given every opportunity to meet and exceed the Common Core State Standards for English Language Arts and Literacy by acquiring the many skills necessary to become effective writers, readers, and thinkers through a program of study that offers a variety of levels of instruction (Title I, College-Prep, Honors, and Advanced Placement) to students based on their aptitudes, skills, and motivation.
-Selection for these courses is based on achievement, post-secondary goals, motivation, scholastic responsibility, teacher recommendation, and parental approval.
-Leveling is intended to challenge students’ abilities and allow them to reach for higher levels of success.
+Students are given every opportunity to meet and exceed the Common Core State Standards for English Language Arts and Literacy by acquiring the many skills necessary to become effective writers, readers, communicators, and thinkers through a program of study that offers a variety of levels of instruction (College-Prep, Honors, and Advanced Placement) to students based on their aptitudes, skills, and motivation.
+Selection for these courses is based on interest, achievement, post-secondary goals, motivation, scholastic responsibility, teacher recommendation, and parental approval.

 Philosophy of the English Department